holt/backbone-structured-events/README.md

 ## Installation ##

-BSE can run either as a standalone event broker or as a regression tested replacement for Backbone's internal event module.
+BSE can run either as a standalone event broker (all methods are added to the `__Events__` object) or as a regression tested replacement for Backbone's internal `Backbone.Events` module (if detected).
 The only hard dependency is [Underscore.js](http://underscorejs.org/) which must be included in your page/app.

 ## Examples ##